railwayapp/docs/src/docs/reference/public-api.md

 Non-team tokens will be tied to your Railway account and will have access to all your resources.
 Do not share this token with anyone else.

+#### Project token

+Project tokens are scoped to a specific environment within a project and can only be used to authenticate requests to that environment.

 ## Schema